 Russ Francis, former New England Patriots tight end, killed in Lake Placid plane crash

-FOXBORO – The New England Patriots are mourning the death of former tight end Russ Francis, who was reportedly killed Sunday in a plane crash in New York.
+FOXBORO – The New England Patriots are mourning the death of former tight end Russ Francis, who was killed in a plane crash in upstate New York.
+He was 70 years old.

-According to the Adirondack Daily Enterprise, Francis and Richard McSpadden died Sunday at Lake Placid Airport during a crash at the end of a runway.
+According to the Adirondack Daily Enterprise, Francis and Richard McSpadden died Sunday in a crash at the end of a runway at Lake Placid Airport.

 Francis played 13 seasons in the NFL.
 He was selected by New England in the first round of the 1975 NFL Draft.

-The tight end spent 1975-1980 with the Patriots before he was traded to San Francisco for a draft pick that would end up being used to select Andre Tippett.
+The tight end was with the Patriots from 1975-to-1980 before he was traded to San Francisco for a draft pick that would end up being used to select Andre Tippett.

 After a stint with the 49ers that included a Super Bowl win in 1984, Francis returned for a final season with the Patriots in 1987 before retiring.